Rasheek25/SEG2105-Project/README.md

 # SEG2105-Project
-## Deliverable 1
+## Deliverable 2
 ### Student Course Booking App

-This application is written in Java and built using Android Studio
+This application is written in Java and built using Android Studio.

-In this deliverable, we implemented the user account management component and the admin functionality.
+In this deliverable, we implemented the instructor functionality.

-The admin functionality includes creating, editing, and deleting courses.
-The admins are able to create a course by entering both a course code and a course name.
-The admin can also edit both the course code and course name of existing courses.
-These courses can later be seen by instructors and students in later deliverables.
-If desired, the admin is able to delete a course entirely.
-The admin is able to delete both instructor and student user accounts.

-To simplify the process, there is a single pre-created admin account.
-One can use the username admin and the password admin123.
-You should be able to create as many instructor and student accounts as desired.
+The instructor user functionality includes viewing all courses and searching for specific ones.
+The instructor is able to search using the course code and course name.

+If a course has no assigned instructor, the user may assign themselves to be the instructor of that course.
+If the course already has an instructor, the user is unable to assign themselves as instructor.
+For courses that they are instructing, the user can add and edit the course days, course hours, course description, and course student capacity.
+The instructor user can also un-assign themselves from a course.
+This removes the instructor while also removing any specified course days, hours, description, and student capacity.